Marco Bellocchio’s “The Traitor” is a sturdy if somewhat uninspiring Mafia biopic.

-Well, one caveat there: As Tommaso Buscetta, the real-life turncoat who helped put 366 different Mafiosi in jail, actor Pierfrancesco Favino really does bring the goods, delivering an exquisite movie-star turn as a godfather whose cocksure magnetism can’t quite hide the pain in his eyes.
+As Tommaso Buscetta, the real-life turncoat who helped put 366 different Mafiosi in jail, actor Pierfrancesco Favino brings the goods, delivering an exquisite movie-star turn as a godfather whose cocksure magnetism can’t quite hide the pain in his eyes.

 Still, if we’re already looking forward, that’s because looking back to “The Traitor” doesn’t inspire so much.
 An amply budgeted, continent-spanning portrait of Cosa Nostra conflict spread over a period of 20 years, it basically functions as gangster morality tale that explores whether a cold-blooded killer can ever truly find redemption.